ochrzan/dna-factory/README.md

-# PopFactory (Population Factory)
+# dna-factory

-PopFactory is a tool for generating simulated genetic population data for use in genetic analysis tools (especially GWAS tools).
-PopFactory creates [VCF files](https://samtools.github.io/hts-specs/) that are zipped in bgzf format for easy use with samtools.
-In order to generate large VCF files, PopFactory can scale out to multiple processes and horizontally to multiple nodes.
+dna-factory is a tool for generating simulated genetic population data for use in genetic analysis tools (especially GWAS tools).  dna-factory creates [VCF files](https://samtools.github.io/hts-specs/) that are zipped in bgzf format for easy use with samtools.
+In order to generate large VCF files, dna-factory can scale out to multiple processes and horizontally to multiple nodes.

  ## Installing

- PopFactory is written in Python 3.
+ dna-factory is written in Python 3.
 You will need python 3 installed and also pip.
 The python package requirements are all in the requirements.txt file and can usually be installed by:
  ```
 pip3 install -r requirements.txt